mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 %}

 {% include verse.html
-text="You shall not take vengeance, nor bear any grudge against the children of your people; but you shall love your neighbor as yourself.
-I am YHWH." verse="Leviticus 19:18"
+text="You shall not hate your brother in your heart.
+You shall surely rebuke your neighbor, and not bear sin because of him.
+You shall not take vengeance, nor bear any grudge against the children of your people; but you shall love your neighbor as yourself.
+I am YHWH." verse="Leviticus 19:17-18"
 %}

 ### Do Not Slander